spiral/docs/framework/bootloaders.md

 }
 ```

 > Note, you are only able to use bootloaders to configure your components during the bootstrap phase (a.k.a. via another bootloader).
-Framework would not allow you to change any configuration value after component initialization.
+The framework would not allow you to change any configuration value after component initialization.